lsk567/lsk567.github.io/_pages/papers.md

 author_profile: true
 ---

+{% comment %}
+This part doesn't work for some reason.
+{% endcomment %}

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}